Not much here but wasted time, due to search engine algorithm penalties.

 Algorithm penalties exist, but they should be only penalizing web sites that show the likelihood of being maintained by an unethical webmaster.

 I know SEO and here is a conclusion for those considering unethical SEO.
 Getting and staying at the top of the engines requires wise SEO work.
 The only shortcuts I can come up with are doing things that other successful webmasters do.

 Algorithm penalties will considerably reduce visitor traffic.
+We must fear God's punishment for too much cheating and not enough useful content.
 I am now seeking to memorize every superior info online that tells webmasters how to maintain a search engine friendly site. thy SEO Work Schedule is a good page to study, for more info on this.